 o The advancement of amateur sport.

-o The advancement of environmental protection or improvement; and
+o The advancement of environmental protection or improvement;

 o The relief of those in need, by reason of youth, age, ill-health, disability, financial hardship or other disadvantage.